What is direct response?

 One last thing

-Targeting lowest-cost countries is a great hack, but there is a downside attached.
-These countries can tend to make your ads the target for bots and a flood of spam.
+Targeting lowest-cost countries is a great hack, but there is a downside.
+These countries can make your ads the target for bots and a flood of spam.
 Any campaigns you set up using this method need to be carefully monitored for spam activity.
-Delete any spam comments that are ruining your campaign, and keep things clean and professional-looking.
+Delete any spam comments that are ruining your campaign and keep things clean and professional-looking.

 Since you’ve opened up your ad to unwanted bot attention, your website might also become a target, so keep in mind to check your pages as well.

-Well, there you have it.
-An ad that’s designed to attract high rates of engagement, encourage more clicks from your target audience and keep your CFO happy.
+So there you have it.
+An ad that’s designed to attract high rates of engagement, encourage more clicks from your target audience, and keep your CFO happy.

 This simple hack is an excellent addition to your direct response strategy and helps you keep your Facebook advertising costs as low as possible.

 Formerly known as Canvas ads, Instant Experience ads are a little different from the other ad units.
 They work like a landing page and are a great way to bring your offers to life.

 When done well, they outperform simple direct response campaigns.
 Why?
 Because they’re far more immersive.

 Instant Experience lets you create a user experience that’s personalized to your brand.
 They function like a landing page, allowing you to go large on messaging and style.